 The MXT operator can also be applied to the optional timeout parameter in await() method calls.
 Both barriers and latches have an await() method.
-In barriers the await()

-method is used to cause a thread to wait until all threads have reached the barrier.
+In barriers the await() method is used to cause a thread to wait until all threads have reached the barrier.
 In latches the await() method is used by threads to wait until the latch has finished counting down, that is until all operations in a set are complete.
-The MXT operator when applied to an await() method call will most likely result in an interference bug.
+For example: